-17.2 The Provider’s contact details for notices under this Clause 17 are as follows: Printix.net ApS, Hørkær 20, DK-2730 Herlev, Denmark.
+17.2 The Provider’s contact details for notices under this Clause 17 are as follows: Printix.net ApS, Hoerkaer 20, DK-2730 Herlev, Denmark.
 Email: Info@printix.net.

-18.1 The Customer hereby agrees that the Provider may assign, transfer or otherwise deal with the Provider’s contractual rights and obligations under these Terms and Conditions.
+18.1 The Customer hereby agrees that the Provider may assign, transfer or otherwise deal with the Provider’s contractual rights and obligations under the Agreement.

-18.2 The Customer must not assign, transfer or otherwise deal with the Customer’s contractual rights and/or obligations under these Terms and Conditions without the prior written consent of the Provider, such consent not to be unreasonably withheld or delayed, providing that the Customer may assign the entirety of its rights and obligations under these Terms and Conditions to any Affiliate of the Customer or to any successor to all or a substantial part of the business of the Customer from time to time.
+18.2 The Customer must not assign, transfer or otherwise deal with the Customer’s contractual rights and/or obligations under the Agreement without the prior written consent of the Provider, such consent not to be unreasonably withheld or delayed.

 19. No waivers